-The Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund): Invests in integrated disease surveillance programs and resilient and sustainable systems for health (RSSH) as a foundational strategy in its mission to end AIDS, tuberculosis, and malaria epidemics.
+- The Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund): Invests in integrated disease surveillance programs and resilient and sustainable systems for health (RSSH) as a foundational strategy in its mission to end AIDS, tuberculosis, and malaria epidemics.
 The Pandemic Fund can leverage and complement this infrastructure with investments in animal and environmental health capacities for a One Health approach.
-The Pandemic Fund can also benefit resources for pandemic PPR including through the mobilization of non-ODA resources; c) Incentivize countries to invest more in pandemic PPR; d) Bring together key institutions engaged in pandemic PPR and health system financing to promote a more coordinated and coherent approach to pandemic PPR; e) Effectively coordinate and collaborate with all partners, including other IEs.

-from the Global Fund's strong relationships with national health systems and other country-based organizations to ensure country-led programming of its investments.

-- Gavi, the Vaccine Alliance (Gavi): Helps vaccinate children against deadly diseases, focusing on zero-dose communities and other hard-to-reach populations.
+The Pandemic Fund can also benefit from the Global Fund's strong relationships with national health systems and other country-based organizations to ensure country-led programming of its investments. - Gavi, the Vaccine Alliance (Gavi): Helps vaccinate children against deadly diseases, focusing on zerodose communities and other hard-to-reach populations.
 The Pandemic Fund can leverage Gavi's network of in-country partners and accumulated technical expertise to strengthen its support for vulnerable and marginalized communities.
-Gavi's innovative financing models (e.g., public-private partnerships) can serve as models as the Pandemic Fund continuously seeks ways to catalyze additional resources for its project beneficiaries. - The Global Financing Facility (GFF): Advances the health and rights of women, children, and adolescents as a country-led partnership hosted at the World Bank by aligning domestic and donor funding through multi-stakeholder country platforms.
-GFF also provides flexible and catalytic grants that leverage IDA and IBRD resources for country-identified priorities in reproductive, maternal, neonatal, child, and adolescent health and nutrition.
-The Pandemic Fund can leverage GFF's diverse partnership base and experience in mobilizing World Bank co-financing to boost its catalytic financing efforts, particularly as related to gender equality and women's empowerment. - Coalition for Epidemic Preparedness Innovation (CEPI): Accelerates the development of vaccines and other biologic countermeasures against epidemic and pandemic threats so they can be accessible to all people in need.
+Gavi's innovative financing models (e.g., public-private partnerships) can serve as models as the Pandemic Fund continuously seeks ways to catalyze additional resources for its project beneficiaries. - The Global Financing Facility (GFF): Advances the health and rights of women, children, and adolescents as a country-led partnership hosted at the World Bank by aligning domestic and donor funding through prioritized national plans coordinated by multi-stakeholder country platforms.
+GFF also provides flexible and catalytic grants that leverage IDA and IBRD resources for country-identified priorities to strengthen national systems to improve reproductive, maternal, neonatal, child, and adolescent health and nutrition.
+The Pandemic Fund can leverage GFF's focus on country planning and systems, its diverse partnership base, and experience in mobilizing World Bank co-financing to boost its catalytic financing efforts, particularly as related to gender equality and women's empowerment.

+- Coalition for Epidemic Preparedness Innovation (CEPI): Accelerates the development of vaccines and other biologic countermeasures against epidemic and pandemic threats so they can be accessible to all people in need.
 CEPI's work is closely linked to the Fund's mission of strengthening pandemic PPR and can leverage the Fund's investments in health workforce for vaccine delivery.
-The Fund can also tap into CEPI's wide network of partners, including governments, donors, pharmaceutical companies, academics, civil society, and health organizations, to boost its catalytic financing efforts. - WHO Contingency Fund for Emergencies: Pools contributions from WHO Member States and other donors to provide WHO with resources to respond to disease outbreaks and health emergencies.
-This response financing can leverage the infrastructure and capacities that the Pandemic Fund will help to build during "peace time" across the three programmatic areas.
+The Fund can also tap into CEPI's wide network of partners, including governments, donors, pharmaceutical companies, academics, civil society, and health organizations, to boost its catalytic financing efforts. - International Development Association (IDA)/International Bank for Reconstruction and Development (IBRD): Provides grants and concessional loans to countries to increase access to equitable, inclusive, and quality health services.
+A World Bank Group Global Challenge Program on Health Emergency Prevention, Preparedness and Response (HEPPR) that is currently being designed is expected to further enhance the Institution's ability to provide IDA and IBRD financing to support countries to scale up capacities for pandemic PPR.
+The Pandemic Fund can leverage this financing along with the World Bank's expertise and existing networks to augment pandemic PPR support to both low- and middle-income countries.
+Discussions with the World Bank confirm that grant financing from the Pandemic Fund will be critical for enabling countries to draw on their limited IDA and IBRD resource envelopes to invest in this agenda. - WHO Contingency Fund for Emergencies (CFE): Pools contributions from WHO Member States and other donors to provide WHO with resources to respond to disease outbreaks and health emergencies.
+Given that the activities funded by the CFE may leverage the infrastructure and capacities across surveillance, laboratory systems, and workforce that the Pandemic Fund will help strengthen during periods without acute global pandemics, it will be critical for the Pandemic Fund and the CFE to coordinate to minimize duplication or redundancy.